 Annual Application Deadline: February 15

-Summer Student Fellowships are awarded to undergraduate students who are completing their junior year at colleges or universities and are studying in any of the fields of science or engineering including but not limited to the fields of biology, chemistry, engineering, geology, geophysics, mathematics, meteorology, physics, oceanography, and marine policy.
+The on-line application for the 2018 Summer Student Fellowship is now open!
+Applications will be accepted through February 15, 2018.Summer Student Fellowships are awarded to undergraduate students who are completing their junior year at colleges or universities and are studying in any of the fields of science or engineering including but not limited to the fields of biology, chemistry, engineering, geology, geophysics, mathematics, meteorology, physics, oceanography, and marine policy.
 Students must have at least a tentative interest in the ocean sciences, oceanographic engineering, mathematics, or marine policy.
-Persons from under represented groups are encouraged to apply.
+Persons from underrepresented groups are encouraged to apply.
 WHOI actively recruits underrepresented minorities in ocean science as defined by the National Science Foundation (African-, Hispanic- and Native-Americans, and Pacific Islanders) in all of our education programs, as well as programs of the Woods Hole Diversity Initiative, such as the Woods Hole Partnership Education Program.
 More information can be obtained by contacting: firstname.lastname@example.org.

-RequirementsIn addition to the formal application form, the following are required:
+RequirementsIn addition to the on-line application form, the following are required:

-- a current CV or resume that shows educational background and work experience;
+- A current CV or resume that shows educational background and work experience;

 You may access an application and reference forms by using the links on the right.
 Once you have submitted an on-line application, use the 'Application Status Login' link to submit any remaining application materials, or to monitor the status of your application.

 Please Note: Applicants must direct their reference writers to the References page on this website.
 References listed on a student's application will not be automatically contacted by the application server.

 » View the References page

 Completed applications must be submitted by February 15.
 Applicants will be notified of decisions in mid March.